bsoo920/gatech-how-safe-is-your-car/README.md

 Analyses 1-3 above are available via GUI driven by D3.
 Analyses 1-5 are available via simple commands in Jupyter notebooks.

-# Installation
+# Requirements
-#### Requirements:
-All setup steps are done at command line or in Terminal, unless otherwise stated.
 - Python 3.9 (or higher)
 - Python libraries: numpy, pandas, matplotlib, flask, flask_cors
 - Chrome v92.0 (or higher)

+# Installation
+Installation is not necessary if this repo is cloned.
+The steps in this section merely describe how data was originally downloaded and processed.

 ### Initial Data Setup
 #### NHTSA FARS API